What is being assertive?

 - Make eye contact.
 This way you acknowledge the person you are talking to.

 - Get to the point, avoid hurting with your words.

 You will notice changes in your relationships while you use assertiveness.
 You’ll notice different reactions.
-When I started to be assertive I felt really uncomfortable with myself and many family members thought that I was acting strange.
-Is a matter of persistence, we tend to reject change , is uncomfortable.
-If you practice assertiveness everybody respects you.
-Your confidence and self respect improves.
+When I started to be assertive, I felt uncomfortable with myself and many family members thought that I was acting strangely.
+Is a matter of persistence, we tend to reject change, is uncomfortable.
+If you practice assertiveness, everybody respects you.
+Your confidence and self-respect improves.

-To Improve your assertiveness, try Be more assertive.
+To Improve your assertiveness, try to Be more assertive.

 You can also use assertiveness quotes and become more confident, enhance esteem and overcome victimization.